RadoTheProgrammer/motsmeles/README.md

- This is a word crossing game generator `pip install motsmeles`
+ This is a word crossing game generator, install it with `pip3 install motsmeles`

 # Usage